 Ronald J. Stouffer Biography

-Senior Research Meteorologist - Geophysical Fluid Dynamics Laboratory
+Senior Research Meteorologist (Retired) - Geophysical Fluid Dynamics Laboratory

 Ronald J. Stouffer is a former senior research climatologist at the Geophysical Fluid Dynamics Laboratory (GFDL), Princeton, NJ, a federal research laboratory within the Office of Oceanic and Atmospheric Research, National Oceanic and Atmospheric Administration, of the U.S. Department of Commerce.
 Stouffer is one of the leading climate modelers in the world, and uses complex numerical models to study and predict the behavior of the earth's climate system.
-Because of his scientific contributions to climate research over the past two decades, he has been a central contributor to the first four Working Group 1 assessment reports from the Intergovernmental Panel for Climate Change (IPCC) and has been a chapter author for the 1995, 2001 and 2007 reports.
+Because of his scientific contributions to climate research, he is a central contributor to the Working Group 1 assessment reports from the Intergovernmental Panel for Climate Change (IPCC) and was a chapter author for the 1995, 2001 and 2007 reports.

 Stouffer first came to GFDL in 1977 from the Pennsylvania State University where he received both Bachelor's and Master's degrees in Meteorology.
 During his 38 year tenure at GFDL ending in 2015, he has worked closely with Syukuro Manabe, who was the first scientist to develop a numerical model that joined the atmosphere and ocean into a single coupled model to represent the earth's climate system.
 Stouffer has published a number of ground-breaking papers and has authored over 120 papers on global climate change.